 Throbbing with a bug-eyed energy

 Ahh, the American Dream.
 You never hear anyone banging on about French Fancy or the Romanian Rumination.
 Thankfully, TEED’s effort dodges Razorlight-style chest-thumping or Marina-style diva self-obsession in favour of good honest bangin’.
 And Orlando Higginbottom should know a thing or two about ignoring expectation and setting your stead on your own terms.
 This is, after all, someone who’s managed to shrug off the obligations of a Christian-and-surname-combo that should have made him a shoo-in as a QC or lord, instead of becoming one of the UK’s most exciting young producers.
+No mean feat.

 This taster of forthcoming debut album ‘Trouble’ begins with a melancholy, beautiful early-hour ambience that was once the province of classic DJ Shadow, but it’s not long before Orlando ramps up the rave, building to a cruel climax with a noise like someone shaking a talking doll to death before cutting loose with a rearing, hammering womp like a technoid Triceratops tearing through your mind forest.
 It’s the most aggressive thing we’ve heard from him yet, and throbs with a bug-eyed energy.